systemli/systemli-website/content/english/friends.md

 menu: main
 weight: 3
 ---
-systemli.org is only one of many tech collectives, who provide autonomous server infrastructure and services.
+systemli is only one of many tech collectives, who provide autonomous server infrastructure and services.

 This (surely incomplete) list shall give you an overview.
 Only collectives with a [similar wish and claim as ours](/en/about-us/), are mentioned.